LethaMasahiro/digital-garden-level-design/_notes/Methods/Molecule Diagram.md

 - don't want to show exact metrics but rather describe the relations between the nodes

 Concrete:
-- A game level has different gamespaces that are conected through tunnels, gateways
+- A game level has different gamespaces that are connected through tunnels, gateways
 - Need to show direct transferals to gamespaces or indirect views on another game areal (e.g. on a platform)
 - How a player moves through the level.
 Is there a one-way or can the player go back?
 What does it do for the level pacing when one can go back or not, or look at the arena before a big fight happens?